Free: Healthy Freezer Meals Recipe EbookGet It Now

-Please ensure Safari reader mode is OFF to view ingredients.
+Tap underlined ingredients to see where to get them.
+Please turn Safari reader mode OFF to view ingredients.

-- Stir the cheeses together in a small bowl.
+Stir the cheeses together in a small bowl.

 Place uniform tablespoon-sized heaps of the shredded cheeses onto the baking sheet, 2 in (5 cm) apart.
 (They will spread, so make sure to leave enough room.)
 Sprinkle with Italian seasoning, if using.